MichalKrzyzanowski/CollisionsLab/README.md

 This is LAB 04 StarterKit.
 This project defines a 2D Collision StarterKit

+IMPORTANT:
+link to first part of lab: https://github.com/MichalKrzyzanowski/CollisionLabA this repo consists of part 2 and 3 of the lab
 ### What is this repository for? ###

 * Lab 04 a Experiment with difference collision types